CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ## CogStack ecosystem

 CogStack ecosystem consists of multiple inter-connected microservices running together.
 For the ease of use and deployment we use [Docker](https://www.docker.com/) (more specifically, [Docker Compose](https://docs.docker.com/compose/)), and provide Compose files for configuring and running the microservices.
-The selection of running microservices depends mostly on the EHR data source(s) specification, data extraction and processing requirements.
+The selection of running microservices depends mostly on the specification of EHR data source(s), data extraction and processing requirements.

-In this tutorial the CogStack ecosystem is composed of such microservices:
+In this tutorial the CogStack ecosystem is composed of the following microservices:
 * `pgsamples` -- PostgreSQL database loaded with a sample dataset under `db_samples` name,
 * `cogengine` -- CogStack data processing engine with worker(s),
 * `postgres` -- PostgreSQL database for storing information about CogStack jobs,